 You have been asked to provide a reference for an applicant applying for a New Zealand Mana Tūāpapa Future Leader Fellowship.
-Your referee report is due Wednesday 21 August 2024, 2pm (NZST).
+Your referee report is due no later than Tuesday 12 August 2025, 2pm (NZST).

 Please note that it is the applicant's responsibility to solicit a referee report from three referees.
 Applications that are not supported by the necessary three referee reports at the referee deadline will be withdrawn from further consideration.
 Should you, for ANY reason, be unable to submit a referee report in time, please contact the applicant as soon as possible to give them time to solicit another report before the deadline.